adobebc/web-apps-sdk/tags/web-apps/web-app-list-layout.md

-`{tag_name_nolink}` |	Name of item (without hyperlink) `{tag_name}` |	Name of item (has hyperlink) `{tag_releasedate}` |	Release date of item `{tag_rowcss,myclass}` |	Replace myclass with your own CSS class.
-Alternates between classes, for example, myclass myclass_alternate
+`{tag_name_nolink}` |	Name of item (without hyperlink) `{tag_name}` |	Name of item (has hyperlink) `{tag_releasedate}` |	Release date of item `{tag_rowcss,myclass}` |	Replate myclass with your own CSS class.
+Alternates between classes, such as "myclass" and "myclass_alternate"
 `{tag_tellafriend}` |	Tell a friend about this item `{tag_weight}` |	Weighting of item